 It is important that Social Security is aware of any new treatment.
 As with the initial application, reconsideration of the first determination also takes approximately 3 to 6 months, depending on your claim’s circumstances.

-Once all of the evidence is reviewed alongside the initial determination, and you are denied again at the Reconsideration level, you may request a hearing in front of an Administrative Law Judge (ALJ).
-You will be asked to complete another SSA-3441 when you appeal, but updated or missing medical evidence must be provided either by the claimant or the claimant’s representative to be added to the file.
+Once all the evidence is reviewed alongside the initial determination, and you are denied again at the Reconsideration level, you may request a hearing in front of an Administrative Law Judge (ALJ).
+You will be asked to complete another SSA-3441 when you appeal but updated or missing medical evidence must be provided either by the claimant or the claimant’s representative to be added to the file.

 At this stage of your claim, the file that has been created for you thus far in the determination process is organized and exhibited in preparation for a hearing.
 Once the hearing staff has prepared your file, either you or you and your representative will be asked to attend a hearing.
 By law, you will be notified at least 20 days prior to the hearing date so that you can make suitable arrangements to attend.
 The exact wait time still varies from claim to claim, as some people may have more complicated claims than others that require extra time to prepare.